Usenet Prime Review

 What types of payment does Usenet Prime accept?

 - Usenet Prime accepts credit cards as payment, as well as PayPal as an alternate option.

 - You can upgrade, downgrade, or cancel your monthly subscription at any time.
 There is no sign-up fee, cancellation fee, or minimum fee.
 You can use Usenet Prime for as short or as long as you need.

 How do I request for a refund?

-Usenet Prime provides 256-bit SSL encryption on every Usenet download to keep user activity secure and anonymous.
+This Usenet service provider provides 256-bit SSL encryption on every Usenet download to keep user activity secure and anonymous.
 While they do not have any VPN inclusions on their plans, SSL encryption should be enough for most Usenet users.

 To keep user confidence, Usenet Prime uses state-of-the-art security solutions to process payment information and firewalls to provide a high level of security on their website.

 Usenet Prime has a friendly and efficient support team that you can contact via email at email@example.com or firstname.lastname@example.org.
 They also have a message form available on the Contact Us section of their website, where you can also find other information on how to reach them.

 Address: 2153 E. Main St. C-14 #104, Duncan, SC 29334